10 Common Motorcycle Accidents and How To Avoid Them

 You’re out riding the twisties when, seemingly without warning, you round a corner to find a patch of sand/gravel/leaves/horse dung/whatever in your path.
 You put your front tire in it and wipe out.

 How To Avoid It: Don’t hit it in the first place.
 Ride at a pace where your reaction time and ability to take action fit within your range of vision.
 On the road, “Slow In, Fast Out” is an effective rule of thumb.
 Enter a corner wide, to increase your vision and at an easy pace.
-You can pick up the speed on the way out, once you can see all the way through.
+You can pick up the speed on the way out, once you can see.

 Trail braking is a slightly more advanced skill that you’ll need to learn and practice on a track before applying on the road.
 Using it, you brake all the way to the apex using the front brake before swapping brake for throttle.
 Since you’re already on the brakes and the bike’s weight is distributed forward, compressing the front suspension and increasing the size of the front tire’s contact patch, you can easily tighten your line by applying a little more brake or widen it by letting off.
 Doing so should help you avoid obstacles such as gravel.